 After all voters have cast their ballots, the Election Judges will begin to closedown voting machines and print out results.
-REMEMBER TO USE INSTRUCTION BOOKLETS PROVIDED BY THE VENDORS TO DO THIS; ONE READS WHILE THE OTHER PERFORMS THE TASK.
-This is the best way to prevent issues.
-Once the machines print the results, they will post a copy of the results on the window and have at least 4 Election Officers (2 Republicans and 2 Democrats) sign the remaining copies.
+REMEMBER TO USE INSTRUCTION BOOKLETS PROVIDED BY THE VENDORS TO DO THIS; ONE READS WHILE THE OTHER PERFORMS THE TASK - this is the best way to prevent issues.
+Once the machines print the results, they will post a copy of the results on the window and have at least four (4) Election Officers sign the remaining copies (ideally, 2 Democrats and 2 Republicans - if you do not have 2 Democrats and 2 Republicans, maintain party parity with signers, i.e. 2 Republicans, 1 Democrat, 1 Independent).
 The Judges will secure and make sure again that all the voting equipment is sealed and ready to be returned to the County.
-The Judges (1 Republican and 1 Democrat) will be tasked with returning the following to the Clerk's Office at the end of the evening:
+Two Judges (from differing political affiliations) will be tasked with returning the following to the Clerk's Office at the end of the evening:

-- 1. Any keys to the voting machines and/or the building - The storage devices from the Scanners and/or Eslate Voting Machines-VERY IMPORTANT----THIS IS HOW THE UNOFFICIAL RESULTS WILL BE PASSED ALONG TO THE PUBLIC - 3.
-Any forms that voters completed throughout the Day (Voters Assistance, Oath of Voters, etc...) - 4.
-The E-Poll Books should be returned if that is included in the Clerk's Election Day Plan - 5.
-SBE 53 Sheriff's Report- if completed - 6.
-Any other items that the Clerk may deem necessary to be return to the office that evening
+- 1. Any keys to the voting machines and/or the building; - The storage devices from the Scanners and/or Eslate Voting Machines VERY IMPORTANT --THIS IS HOW THE UNOFFICIAL RESULTS WILL BE PASSED ALONG TO THE PUBLIC; - 3.
+Any forms that voters completed throughout the Day (Voters Assistance, Oath of Voters, etc...); - 4.
+The E-poll Books should be returned if their return is included in the Clerk's Election Day Plan; - 5.
+SBE 53 Sheriff's Report- if completed; - 6.
+Any other items that the Clerk may deem necessary to be return to the office that evening.